piechologist/GhosttyExtensions.jl/README.md

 ### Pager

-Send anything to the `less` pager with `page(x)` or `x |> page`.
-It renders the full REPL representation of `x`—colored and not truncated—and pages it with horizontal scrolling for wide output (chopped long lines).
+- `page(x)` or `x |> page` sends anything to the `less` command-line tool that usually comes with BSD, Linux, and macOS.
+It renders the full REPL representation of `x` — colored and not truncated — and pages it with horizontal scrolling for wide output (chopped long lines).
 A string is paged verbatim.

-Pass extra arguments to `less` with the `lessargs` keyword—a single string or a collection of strings—e.g. `page(x; lessargs="--header=1,4")`.
+  Extra arguments can be passed to `less` with the `lessargs` keyword, e.g.

-The F1 help also uses this pager (see below).
+  `page(x; lessargs="--header=1,8")` for one frozen header line and 8 frozen columns.

-`page()` calls the `less` command-line tool that usually comes with BSD, Linux, and macOS.
+The F1 help also uses this pager via `invoke_help` (see below).

-You can just ignore this feature if you have TerminalPager.jl installed.
+You can ignore this feature if you have TerminalPager.jl installed.

-### Extra functions for key bindings (unexported)
+### Extra functions for key bindings (not exported)

 - `invoke_help` shows the help for the selection or the word under the cursor in the pager.